What is the VSFS program?

 What happens if I am accepted, but then cannot fulfill my obligation to complete my eIntern assignment?

 Our intent is that both students and offices are fully committed to the VSFS eInternship program and have both the time and resources to commit to participation.
-Unanticipated or unexpected circumstances can occur for both for the student and supervisor.
+Unanticipated or unexpected circumstances can occur for both for the student and mentor.
 We will address each situation on a case by case basis.
-Two possible outcomes include: 1) student resigns from the VSFS eInternship program; 2) student takes time off and then resumes the eInternship at a later date, if their supervisor agrees.
+Two possible outcomes include: 1) student resigns from the VSFS eInternship program; 2) student takes time off and then resumes the eInternship at a later date, if their mentor agrees.

 Will a VSFS eInternship increase a student’s chances of securing a traditional internship and/or full employment with the government?

 Some VSFS interns have gone on to secure a traditional internship with the government, but VSFS is not a formal recruiting tool.
-Students will, however, learn about the work of the U.S. government through the program and students will gain experience working with supervisors, which could make them a stronger candidate for future internships or employment with the government.
+Students will, however, learn about the work of the U.S. government through the program and students will gain experience working with mentors, which could make them a stronger candidate for future internships or employment with the government.